PIN (PIN) Price Reaches $0.0484 on Major Exchanges

 PIN Coin Profile

-It is usually not possible to buy alternative cryptocurrencies such as PIN directly using U.S. dollars.
-Investors seeking to trade PIN should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy PIN using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as PIN directly using U.S. dollars.
+Investors seeking to acquire PIN should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase PIN using one of the exchanges listed above.

 Receive News & Updates for PIN Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for PIN and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.